 After having spend a good amount of 2013 mostly writing, which culminated in an exhibition at LEO XIII in Tilburg in early 2014, I desperately felt the need to spend more time with my hands than with my head after returning to Berlin.
 Over a couple of months I made several sculptures.
 Among them were some chopsticks with nail-polish painted tips, bathroom sinks cast in concrete setting suns, and the hairs of a cactus that were left over after having shaving, which was an in memoriam to Ger van Elk, who passed away at the time, and who had shaved a cactus in 1970. (the well shaven cactus).

-Most of these sculptures never made it further than my tumblr blog, others were destroyed after completion, yet others were later incorporated in exhibitions.
+Some of these sculptures were later incorporated in exhibitions, but most of them never made it further than my tumblr blog or were destroyed after completion.

 Black Zen was an exhibition at the end of my residency at LEO XIII, in Tilburg in 2014.
 At this time I was mostly writing short stories.
 Some of the darker ones I combined inside a booklet with the same title that was available at the exhibition, and the more lighter ones I spread out around the space.
 Most of these ended up in my first collection of short stories, called the Name of the Sun is Yellow, that was published by Rollo Press in 2016.